 The Company has no revenue generating operations from which it can internally generate funds.
-To date, the Company's ongoing operations have been predominantly financed by the sale of its equity securities by way of private placements and the exercise of incentive stock options and share purchase warrants.
-In addition, the Company can raise funds through the sale of interests in its mineral properties.
+To date, the Company's operations have been predominantly financed by the sale of its equity securities by way of private placements and the exercise of incentive stock options and share purchase warrants.
+In addition, the Company can and has raised funds through the sale of interests in its mineral properties.
 This situation is unlikely to change until such time as the Company can develop a bankable feasibility study on one of its projects.
 When acquiring an interest in mineral properties through purchase or option the Company will sometimes issue common shares to the vendor or optionee of the property as partial or full consideration in order to conserve its cash.

-The Company had working capital of \$13,673,498 at June 30, 2016, which includes cash and cash equivalents of \$13,363,167, short term tax recoveries and available-for-sale publicly traded shares in other companies, but excludes other liabilities related to its flow-through share obligations.
-This compares to working capital of \$9,484,344, including cash and cash equivalents of \$9,173,010, at December 31, 2015.
+The Company had working capital of \$8,572,638 at September 30, 2017, which includes cash and cash equivalents of \$9,737,780, short term tax recoveries and available-for-sale publicly traded shares in other companies.
+On October 10, 2017 the Company closed a further \$2,000,000 private placement, the proceeds of which are not included in the above amounts.
+This compares to working capital of \$10,601,748, including cash and cash equivalents of \$10,559,915, at December 31, 2016.

-The Company expects that it will operate at a loss for the foreseeable future but believes that its current cash and cash equivalents are sufficient for the Company's currently planned operating needs of \$5.5 million until December 31, 2016, including budgeted exploration and development activities of approximately \$4.5 million.
-Assuming similar levels of expenditures in 2017 to maintain its current properties, the Company does not believe it would require additional financing in 2017 to fund its anticipated general and administrative costs and planned exploration expenditures for the fiscal year ended December 31, 2017.
+The Company expects that it will operate at a loss for the foreseeable future but believes that its cash and cash equivalents as at the date of this MD&A are sufficient for the Company's currently planned operating needs of approximately \$8.8 million until December 31, 2018, including budgeted exploration and development activities of approximately \$6.5 million.
+Thus the Company does not believe it would require additional financing in 2018 to fund its anticipated general and administrative costs and planned exploration expenditures for the fiscal year ended December 31, 2018.
 However, should financing be available in that time-frame the Company could potentially increase its activities.

 The Company has no exposure to any asset-backed commercial paper.
 All of the Company's cash reserves are on deposit with a major Canadian chartered bank.
-The Company does not believe that the credit, liquidity or market risks with respect thereto have increased as a result of the current market conditions.
-However, in order to achieve greater security for the preservation of its capital, the Company has, of necessity, been required to accept lower rates of interest which has also lowered its potential interest income.
+The Company does not believe that the credit, liquidity or market risks with respect thereto have increased as a result of current market conditions.
+However, to achieve greater security for the preservation of its capital, the Company has, of necessity, been required to accept lower rates of interest which has also lowered its potential interest income.